MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 Locate ModelUtil.exe inside the bin and run it from the command line to see usage.
 Choose the -convertToUnifiedPackage option and provide the package zip and output location as parameters.

-### Trace Parser doesn't work on my VS client
+### Trace Parser doesn't work on my Visual Studio client

-The trace parser is being updated to support working on ODOP clients.
+The trace parser is being updated to support working on unified clients.
 Analyze the trace using trace parser on existing Finance and Operations developer machines.

 ### Stopping debugging restarts the Runtime